gsam1/dsml-projects/README.md

 ## Comments on the project
 1. Data_Cleaning
     * With Python - This... has taken a life on its own.
 I think I've made a lot of mistakes in assuming things, but for the sake of fooling around with *real* data I will go on.
+    * With R - Although not a *classic* sense a cleaning data project - as no linking with other data sets was done I managed to answer the questions I wanted.
+However, the more I dig in the data the more thing I come up with...